incountry/sdk-java/README.md

 ## Getting Started

 You will need an InCountry API Key and a unique seed for client-side encryption.
 Log in to https://portal.incountry.com to look up or reset your API key.
-The cryptography seed can be any unique value you choose, and will be used to encrypt your data prior to sending it to InCountry for storage. <b>Do not lose the cryptography seed" as InCountry <b>CANNOT</b> decrypt your data.
+The cryptography seed can be any unique value you choose, and will be used to encrypt your data prior to sending it to InCountry for storage. <b>Do not lose the cryptography seed</b> as InCountry <b>CANNOT</b> decrypt your data.
 Please follow the [installation](#installation) instruction and execute the following Java code:

 ```java
 import com.incountry.InCountry;